coincodersofficial/CCOpenAds/README.md

 > Step 1.
 Add the JitPack repository to your build file

-'''Add it in your root build.gradle at the end of repositories: dependencyResolutionManagement {
+> Add it in your root build.gradle at the end of repositories:
+'''dependencyResolutionManagement {
 		repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)
 		repositories {
 			mavenCentral()